forthy42/net2o/wiki/key-revocation.md

 p=\[s]base, my pubkey.
 I publish p and p1, which together are stored as identity.
 The assumption is that p1 can't be reversed to get s1, and p won't reveal s.
-An attacker who stole s can't guess s1, because he doesn't have p2, and so it's even more difficult to get s2.
-An attacker who stole s can generate a new pair of p1, p2, but that would give him a different identity (a suspicious identity, though).
+An attacker who stole s can't guess s1, because they doesn't have p2, and so it's even more difficult to get s2.
+An attacker who stole s can generate a new pair of p1, p2, but that would give them a different identity (a suspicious identity, though).
 After generating the key, s1 is destroyed; it is no longer needed, though it can be recomputed using s and p2 and the extended euclidean algorithm.